2021-22

 Fri.
 Mar.
 4 - Discussion on surround yourself with successful people.
 Podcast cruise.
 Open questions on 3.12 and 3.13.
 Brief discussion about Letter from a Birmingham Jail.
 Assignment: Prepare for a test over Unit 3.
 All sections 3.1 through 3.13 are in play on this test.

 Wed.
 Mar.
 2 - Open question session over Bakke, Equal Protection, Bussing, Brown v.
 Board of Education of Topeka, plurality/majority/supermajority.
 One question Quiz over Bakke.
-Built a quizlet stake with key terms related to Civil Rights.
+Built a quizlet stack with key terms related to Civil Rights.
 Assignment: Read 3.12 and 3.13.
 We will be wrapping up Civil Rights and Civil Liberties with a test tentatively March 8.

 Thurs.
 Feb.
 24 - Spent 95% of the class consuming and discussing the Russian invasion of the Ukraine and specifically the response of the United States.
 We watched live, President Biden's announcement of sanctions against Russia.
 Assignment: Continue reading in our textbook 3.12.
 Be prepared to start our next class meeting with your presentation on the Civil Rights Movement.